 The Bank has access to short-term borrowings which may consist of federal funds purchased, discount window borrowings, securities sold under agreements to repurchase ("repurchase agreements"), and Federal Home Loan Bank (FHLB) advances as alternatives to retail deposit funds.
 Collateralized and uncollateralized lines of credit have been established with several correspondent banks.
 The FRB discount window, as well as a securities dealer, may also be accessed as needed.

 Funds may be borrowed in the future as part of the Company's asset/liability strategy, and may be used to acquire assets as deemed appropriate by management for investment purposes or for capital utilization purposes.
 Federal funds purchased represent temporary overnight borrowings from correspondent banks and are generally unsecured.
 Repurchase agreements are collateralized by mortgage backed securities and securities of U.S. Government agencies, and generally have maturities of one to six months, but may have longer maturities if deemed appropriate.
 FHLB advances are collateralized by investments in FHLB stock, securities, and certain qualifying mortgage loans.
 Additionally, borrowings collateralized by pledged loans may be secured from the Federal Reserve Bank of San Francisco (FRB).
 Credit lines are subject to periodic review by the credit lines grantors relative to the Company's financial statements.
 Lines of credit may be modified or revoked at any time.

-Lines of credit with the FRB of \$435.6 million and \$320.6 million, as well as FHLB lines of credit totaling \$2.2 million and \$3.1 million were available at December 31, 2022 and 2021, respectively.
-In addition, the Company maintains a \$50 million uncollateralized line of credit with Pacific Coast Bankers Bank, a \$40 million million uncollateralized line of credit with PNC Bank, a \$20 million uncollateralized line of credit with Zion's Bank, and a \$10 million uncollateralized line of credit with Union Bank.
-At December 31, 2022, there were no outstanding balances drawn against any lines of credit.
-These lines of credit generally have interest rates tied to the Federal Funds rate or are indexed to short-term U.S. Treasury rates or LIBOR.
+Lines of credit with the FRB of \$463.5 million and \$435.6 million, as well as FHLB lines of credit totaling \$128.9 million and \$2.2 million were available at December 31, 2023 and 2022, respectively.
+In addition, the Company maintains a \$50 million uncollateralized line of credit with Pacific Coast Bankers Bank, a \$20 million uncollateralized line of credit with Zion's Bank, and a \$10 million uncollateralized line of credit with US Bank.
+At December 31, 2023, short-term borrowings totaled \$62.0 million and were comprised of a \$60.0 million secured, short-term loan from FHLB and an unsecured, overnight borrowing of \$2.0 million from PCBB.
+These lines of credit generally have interest rates tied to the Federal Funds rate or are indexed to short-term U.S. Treasury rates or SOFR.